electron/electron/docs/api/browser-window.md

       contain the layout of the document—without requiring scrolling.
 Enabling this will cause the `preferred-size-changed` event to be emitted on the `WebContents` when the preferred size changes.
 Default is `false`.
-  * `titleBarOverlay` Boolean (optional) -  On macOS, when using a frameless window in conjunction with `win.setWindowButtonVisibility(true)` or using a `titleBarStyle` so that the traffic lights are visible, this property enables the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars].
+  * `titleBarOverlay` Boolean (optional) -  When using a frameless window in conjunction with `win.setWindowButtonVisibility(true)` on macOS or using a `titleBarStyle` so that the standard window controls ("traffic lights" on macOS) are visible, this property enables the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars].
 Default is `false`.